 During the 1990s, a number of individuals and corporations, including tobacco companies, attempted to produce a simulacrum of a cigarette which would prove a suitable alternative to tobacco and meet the needs of smokers who wanted to give them up.
 The nicotine delivery systems were varied, including physical propulsion and more evaporation-based devices, as well as a few examples of the ‘heat not burn’ technology which is now used today.

 A new product for a new millennium

-The idea of an electronic alternative to cigarettes didn’t really make a comeback until the year 2000, when Hon Lik, a Chinese pharmacist came up with a design for a device which was much closer to the e-cigarettes we see today.
-The idea was to create a device that would heat up a liquid which contained nicotine to create a vapour that could be inhaled in a similar way to regular cigarettes.
+The idea of an electronic alternative to cigarettes didn’t really make a comeback until the year 2000, when Hon Lik, a Chinese pharmacist came up with a design for a device that was much closer to the e-cigarettes we see today.
+The idea was to create a device that would heat up a liquid which contained nicotine to create a vapor that could be inhaled in a similar way to regular cigarettes.

-Hon Lik’s design even included the concept of using propylene glycol in the liquid, a substance that is widely used in the e-liquids made for modern e-cigarettes, and a plastic reservoir which doubled as the mouthpiece for the device.
+Hon Lik’s design even included the concept of using propylene glycol in the liquid, a substance that is widely used in the e-liquids made for modern e-cigarettes, and a plastic reservoir that doubled as the mouthpiece for the device.

-By 2003, Hon Lik’s device was starting to hit the markets and the Chinese public was getting the first taste of device which would change the face of smoking in the following years.
+By 2003, Hon Lik’s device was starting to hit the markets and the Chinese public was getting the first taste of the device which would change the face of smoking in the following years.
 These early e-cigarettes focused very much on mimicking the look of a cigarette and a lot of care went into replicating the shape and size of the cigarettes that people were used to.

-The intervening years have seen a number of design tweaks and many improvements in usability of modern e-cigarettes, including their adaptability and the ability for users to tailor their devices to suit their personal preferences.
-Vapers are now able to adjust the strength and temperature of their devices and the variety of e-liquids available means that there is a flavour to suit anyone’s tastes and preferences.
+The intervening years have seen a number of design tweaks and many improvements in the usability of modern e-cigarettes, including their adaptability and the ability for users to tailor their devices to suit their personal preferences.
+Vapers are now able to adjust the strength and temperature of their devices and the variety of e-liquids available means that there is a flavor to suit anyone’s tastes and preferences.